wendux/DSBridge-Android/readme.md

    **` public any handler(Object msg) `**

-   The argument type must be Object and must declare(although it not need)，and the type of return value  is not limited.
+   The argument type must be Object and must be declared even if not need)，and the type of return value  is not limited.

 2. For asynchronous API.